 I keep sending out my resume, but nothing is happening.
 Any tips?

 Your resume may need to do a better job selling your strengths.
-Here are some great strategies to make your resume stronger.
-Also, you may not be marketing your resume effectively.
-Here are some ideas.
+Here are some great resume writing strategies to make your resume stronger.
+Also, you may need more effective marketing ideas.

 Should I include an objective?
 I've heard conflicting opinions.

 Career experts differ on the need for an objective.
-What they agree on is that objectives should be employer-oriented, not self-serving, and specific, not general.
-For a good before-and-after example, see the second item in the second table on this page.
+But if you do use one, make sure it's directed to the employer, and specific, not self-serving, or general.
+For a good example, see the first draft page.

 I've read that most employers prefer a chronological format.
 Should I use one?

-Employers do like to see your employment history, so always include it on your resume.
-However, a chronological format is not appropriate for everyone.
+Employers want to see your employment history, so always include it.
+However, if your work history isn't the strongest selling point, a chronological format may not be your best approach.
 Learn what format is right for you.

 I've just created a LinkedIn profile.
 Do I still need a resume?

 Yes.
-It's true that your LinkedIn profile is similar to a resume.
-And, you can even convert your profile to a resume.
-But, you still need a traditional resume.
+While it's true that your LinkedIn profile is similar to a resume, and that you can even convert your profile to a resume - you still need a traditional resume.
 Learn why.

 Where can I find good examples of resumes?